All Episodes

 You show up at our office, tell us what you need, and we will buy it for you.

-You know what it happen?
+You know what would happen?

-Why just give them the credit card?
+Why, just give them the credit card.

 Just give them the money.

-Look at these people, they are dying.
+Look at these people.

-They are sweating, they are thirsty.
+They are thirsty.

-If the the only thing that you can do in these circumstances is start handing out the money.
+The only thing that you can do in these circumstances is start handing out the money.

-Just get this because you have to demonstrate you're moving fast that you care and that you're gonna do what you can to help these people, and you don't have time to check to see if who's in line was actually a victim.
+Just get this because you have to demonstrate you're moving fast that you care and that you're going to do what you can to help these people.

-If we could have done it in that length of time.
+Don't check it because if you start checking, it would have taken six months if we could have done it in that length of time.

 Story's totally bogus.